 The majority of Paul Quinn College undergrads use financial aid to help pay for school.
-In 2021, 435 of the 243 undergrads enrolled received financial aid.
-Paul Quinn College meets 86 percent of the demonstrated financial need for undergraduates.
+In 2022, 435 of the 468 undergrads enrolled received financial aid.
+Paul Quinn College meets 86% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $7,988 a year.
-Around 37 percent of Paul Quinn College undergrads take out student loans to cover any remaining costs.
+Around 37% of Paul Quinn College undergrads take out student loans to cover any remaining costs.
 Paul Quinn College graduates who have student loans graduate with an average of $6,102 of student loan debt.

 The average debt for each loan type varies.

 |Most Common Loans for Paul Quinn College Students|